z3y50n/notebooks/README.md

-Some notebook that I create when playing around with different algorithms on my spare time.
+Some notebooks that I create while playing around with different algorithms on my spare time.